EasyHybrid.jl

 Loss and Evaluation:

-training_loss: The loss type to use during training (default::mse).loss_types: A vector of loss types to compute during training (default:[:mse, :r2]).agg: The aggregation function to apply to the computed losses (default:sum).
+training_loss: The loss type to use during training (default::mse).loss_types: A vector of loss types to compute during training (default:[:mse, :r2]).
+The first entry is used for plotting in the dynamic trainboard.
+This loss can be increasing (e.g. NSE) or decreasing (e.g. RMSE).agg: The aggregation function to apply to the computed losses (default:sum).

 Training State and Reproducibility: